RelativityMC/raknetify/README.md

 - Higher reliability and lower latency under unreliable and rate-limited client connections.
 - Uses RakNet's multiple channels to achieve higher responsiveness.
 - Supports ViaVersion client-side and ViaVersion server-side.
 (MultiConnect compatibility is unknown)
+- Currently, the networking behavior is similar to TCP Slow Start.

 # How to use it?